- What happens if my car is totaled and I owe more on my car loan than the car is worth?

 Request A Free Auto Accident Consultation Now

-Nadrich & Cohen, LLP has successfully handled thousands of auto accident claims over the last 27 years.
+Nadrich & Cohen Accident Injury Lawyers has successfully handled thousands of auto accident claims over the last 27 years.
 We know what it takes to get maximum value for a personal injury claim.
-If you or a loved one has been injured in a car accident, call us now at 1-800-718-4658 for a free, no-pressure consultation.
+If you or a loved one has been injured in a car accident, contact us now at 1-800-718-4658 for a free, no-pressure consultation.